StephanieStralina/rollypoly-app/README.md

 Dice icons from Lucas Rathgeb of Noun Project.

 ## Next Steps
-- Add option to remove groups or edit groups
+- Add option to remove groups or edit groups, mass editing of formulas
 - Add option to color code formula for quick visual reference
 - Add ability to change modifier and existing score after roll
 - Add advantage/disadvantage and other roll altering options